 - week commencing 2 October 2017 – successful candidates will start work with KCC.

-See where our graduate is working now and read about why they applied for the Kent Graduate Programme.
+See where our graduates are working now and read about why they applied for the Kent Graduate Programme.